flaniyanjr/Airport-Interview-Project/Felix- README.md

+# Running the App
+I completed this project using React.
+In order to run the app in the development mode, use either **npm start** or **yarn start**

 # Design Decisions
 In this section I'm going to list all of the files I created and talk about what they do/ my thought process behind them.
-I completed this project using React

 ## File Paths
 ### src/components/App.js